AndyBlightLeeds/px4-ros2-drone-simulation/README.md

 computer mounted on a drone such as a Raspberry Pi or in a docker container.
 The scripts are split into three directories, install, build and run.

+## Requirements

+Running the Gazebo server and client on a PC requires a decent graphics card.
+The simplest way to judge if it is good enough is to state that you need a card with at least 4GB of RAM.
+I tried an old 1GB card which did work but was painfully slow.
+I then used a laptop with an NVidia M2000 4GB 'card' and it worked well.

 ## Installation

 TODO - Add install instructions.